software-patterns/workshop/README.md

 # hci-language

-A [pattern language](https://groupworksdeck.org/pattern-language) for humanizing computer systems.
+A [pattern language](https://groupworksdeck.org/pattern-language) for making humanizing computer systems.

 Here, "humanizing" refers to the effect that computers should have on people and their relationships with each other.
 It does *not* imply "making computers more human-like".